assareh/HNtoInstapaper/README.md

 It will log the unique ID of the most recent scanned tweet so subsequent runs will be much faster.

 To use, populate your Twitter API credentials and Instapaper account credentials.
-Edit the TARGET_URLS list to include your desired websites (nytimes.com, medium.com, etc).
+Edit the TARGET_URLS list to include your desired websites, including their link shortener domains (nytimes.com, nyti.ms, etc).
 Run!